Gloved hand spraying disinfectant

 Validate sterility in RTU packaging

-Validating sterility in RTU packaging is key to understanding the design of sterilization process and their impact.
+Guaranteeing sterility is key to understanding the design of sterilization processes and its impact.
 It is important to realize that sterility is about probabilities rather than absolute values.
-This means how great is the probability that a sterilized object will have surviving organisms on it, and what are the consequences to the "product" because of this guarantee, e.g., dangerous levels of sterilant residuals and/or detrimantal effects on the packaging materials?
+Meaning how great is the probability that a sterilized object will have surviving organisms on it, and what are the consequences to the “product” as a result of this guarantee, e.g. dangerous levels of sterilant residuals and/or detrimental effects on the packaging materials.

 The definition of sterility